-- Getting water in the nose.
+- Getting water in the nasal passages.

 - Less common causes include foreign objects stuck in the nose, or certain underlying diseases of the nose, mouth, or throat such as tumors.

-For some dogs, especially smaller breeds, over-excitement can also lead to reverse sneezing.
+For some dogs, especially smaller dogs, over-excitement can also lead to reverse sneezing.
 For example, your pooch may have a reverse sneezing episode right after you get home from work because they’re excited you’re home.